mufflyt/coi/README.md

-# coi
-Do doctors prescribe more of a drug if they receive money from a pharmaceutical company tied to it?
+# Do doctors prescribe more of a drug if they receive money from a pharmaceutical company tied to it?

+*Hypotheses and Specific Aims: *
+Hypothesis:  We hypothesize that OBGYN physicians who receive pharmaceutical industry non-research payments are more likely to prescribe medications created by the company from which they received payments, compared to their peers who do not receive pharmaceutical industry non-research payments.*

+*Aim 1:   To evaluate whether OBGYN physicians who receive pharmaceutical non-industry payments, including general payments and payments in the form of ownership or investments, are more likely than their peer to prescribe medications created by the company from which they received payments.*

+*Aim 2:  To assess whether prescribing rates for certain medications differ depending on which type of industry payments OBGYN physicians received including: payments for travel and lodging, food and beverage, consulting, charitable contributions, serving as faculty or as a speaker, royalties or licenses, space rentals or facility fees, honoraria, gifts, and education. *

+*Aim 3:  To identify if there is a measurable monetary threshold at which there is an association between pharmaceutical payments to OBGYN physicians and prescribing practices.
+.*

 OBJECTIVE:
-To characterize industry payments to physician specialists who prescribe corticotropin in the Medicare program.
+To characterize industry payments to physician specialists who prescribe gynecologic drugs in the Medicare program.
 Pharmacetical companies spend more than a billion dollars annually to maket their treatments, and a significant portion is targeted at doctors.
 These interactions between doctors and pharmaceutical companies include sponsored meals, promotional speaking, consulting and travel expenses.
 Other research has found correlations between industry interactions and prescribing for certain classes of drugs, including opioids, urology drugs, oncology treatments, inflammatory bowel disease treatments and heartburn medication.

 DESIGN, SETTING, AND PARTICIPANTS:
 This study was a cross-sectional analysis of Centers for Medicare & Medicaid Services 2015, 2016, 2017 Part D prescribing data linked to 2015, 2016, 2017 Open Payments data.
 We utliized a Markov Chain Monte Carlo for a generalized linear mix model.
 MCMCglmm::MCMCglmm(Pre~drug + Cpay, random = ~NPI2, family = "poisson", burnin=5000, nitt=50000000, thin = 10)